Glendale News-Press: Early years

 Glendale News, a weekly newspaper, was founded on May 1, 1905, by E. M. McClure and J. F. Boughton.
-McClure bought out Boughton in fall, 1905, then sold the paper on January 1, 1907 to E. B. Riggs and J. C. Sherer.
+McClure bought out Boughton in September 1905, then sold the paper on January 1, 1907, to E. B. Riggs and J. C. Sherer.
 The Glendale News became a daily newspaper on August 23, 1913.

 Frank S. Chase launched the weekly Glendale Press in May 1910.
 Chase sold the paper in December 1919 to printer J.H.
 Folz.
-In 1920, J.W.
-Usilton bought part interest in the paper, and the pair ran the Press as a weekly newspaper until March 1, 1921.
+In February 1920, J.W.
+Usilton bought two-thirds interest in the paper, and the pair ran the Press as a weekly newspaper until March 1, 1921.
 That day, the Press was renamed the Glendale Daily Press.
 Soon thereafter, Folz sold his interest in the paper to Thomas D. Watson, and Usilton remained involved as a part owner.
 In September 1921, publisher F.W.
 Kellogg bought control of the Glendale Daily Press and retained Watson as a general manager.

 Growth and ownership changes

 As part of a complex transaction involving several other Southern California newspapers, Ira Clifton Copley's Copley Press bought and combined the Glendale Daily Press and the Glendale Evening News seven years later, issuing the first edition of the consolidated Glendale News-Press on February 15, 1928.
-The Glendale News-Press became part of Copley's Southern California Associated Newspapers, comprising eight daily newspapers in Los Angeles County.
+The News-Press became part of Copley's Southern California Associated Newspapers, comprising eight daily newspapers in Los Angeles County.

+In 1932, Copley acquired full ownership of the News-Press from Samuel G. McClure and J.D.
+Funk in exchange for the Santa Monica Evening Outlook.
 Copley began work on a new site on March 6, 1948, on a site that extended from 111 North Isabel Street, across the street from City Hall.
 The 35,000-square-foot building was completed in the autumn of 1948, and the Glendale News-Press staff and office moved to the new site in October 1948.

-Copley sold the News Press and the Burbank Daily Review to Morris Newspapers in 1974; however Morris sold off the papers two years later.
+Copley sold the News Press and the Burbank Daily Review to Morris Newspapers in 1974; however Morris sold off the papers to California Offset Printers two years later.
 Ingersoll Publications bought the papers in 1980.
 Page Group Publishing, owners of the Orange Coast Daily Pilot and the Huntington Beach Independent, acquired the paper from Ingersoll in 1989.